 - Be registered as an EIS before Sept.
 1, 2011

-- Hold a bachelor’s degree which includes a minimum of 18 hours of course credit relevant to early childhood intervention including 3 hours of semester credit in early childhood development or early childhood special education.
+- Hold a bachelor's or graduate degree in a field unrelated to early childhood intervention, with fifteen semester course credit hours relevant to early childhood intervention and three semester course credit hours specific to early childhood development or early childhood special education.

-TAC also indicates that beginning Sept.
-1, 2013, 40 clock hours of continuing education in early childhood development or early childhood special education completed within five years prior to employment with ECI may substitute for the three hour semester course credit requirement in early childhood development or early childhood special education.
-Typically, some bachelor degrees that may have the 18 hours of course credit relevant to ECI include:
+TAC also indicates that 40 clock hours of continuing education in early childhood development or early childhood special education completed within three years prior to employment with ECI may substitute for the three-hour semester course credit requirement in early childhood development or early childhood special education.

-Reviews of all applicants’ transcripts are required upon hiring by the contractor.
+Prior to hiring an EIS, the ECI contractor must confirm the applicant has a qualifying degree or review their transcripts to ensure they have completed coursework that meets the requirements in TAC.
 This is to ensure that an EIS understands the development of infants and toddlers because the provision of SST for which an EIS is solely responsible depends on significant knowledge of typical child development.